Rated: E · Short Story · Emotional · #2251625

 It is a short story based on a young boy Phatik.

 Ravi was the one touched with pampering.
-Whenever he wanted something, he would immediately got that but that was not the case with Phatik.
+Whenever he wanted something, he would immediately get that but that wasn't the case with Phatik.

 It was a summer night.

 "We will be coming back in few hours.
 Please make sure that all the dishes are clean by then", his parents said to Phatik.

 He was left alone in the house, locked from outside.
 He couldn't do anything else but rest in a room and watch television, as all the other rooms were locked up too.
 There was only the kitchen, the dining room and the rooftop where he was allowed to go.

 Alone in that big house, Phatik was washing the dishes in the kitchen, dreaming of unicorns and pegasus.
 He was making his own stories in his little mind where he could be free and wander around anywhere with his white gauzy wings.

 After finishing few chores, he went up to the terrace.
 He sat in a corner with folded legs and his head raised up, gazing at the sky.
 His eyes enlarged as he saw the white summer moon.
 How brilliantly it was shining!
 He could imagine in it's light, the flying white pegasus, with himself riding on his back.